 Lana faces a world that defines women by their sexual capital by playing along.
 Her “regressive” femininity, wrapped in literal retro imagery, isn’t a joke or played off with a wink.
 She’s serious.
 It’s not the take charge sexuality of Ariana Grande’s Dangerous Woman, and she suffers under men without the simmering anger of Beyonce’s Lemonade.
-The closest comparison to Lana’s willingness to wear her pain and bad decisions on her sleeve might be Rihanna.
+The closest contemporary superstar to Lana’s willingness to wear her pain and bad decisions on her sleeve might be Rihanna.
 RiRi at least tends to employ a push and pull between her vulnerabilities and her demands that people recognize her value.

 In almost every promotional image and single cover, Lana is staring you dead in the eye.
 Like I imagine she might, I dare you to admit you’ve never had a thought like “you’re no good for me… but baby I want you.”
-As cool as it is to disavow the message running through Lana’s body of work, there had to be something true to the female experience in it.
+As cool as it is to disavow the message running through her body of work, there has to be something true to the female experience in it.
 I don’t see how else a slow, maudlin song like “Video Games” could have made such a huge splash in the era of loving yourself.
 What I recognize in these songs is a very familiar way of coping.
 While seeing myself in Lana’s music, I must confront the ugliest contradictions to my own narrative.

 I don’t think of myself as a submissive person.
 Yet so much of my teen and young adult life has been defined by dysfunctional relationships with men.
 In lyrics like “And I don’t know how you get over, get over/Someone as dangerous, tainted and flawed as you” I see a pathetic 19 year old version of myself, convinced there was no life beyond my brooding, older, and abusive boyfriend.
 Like Lana, or at least her character, I’ve never really been lacking for male attention, even if most of it was predatory.
-Despite a recurring motif of being aware of her own beauty and the power she has over men, Lana’s knowledge of her position as an object of desire is lacking subversion or self esteem.
+Despite a recurring acknowledgment of her own beauty and the power she has over men, Lana’s awareness of her position as an object of desire is lacking subversion or self esteem.
 Canned phrases like “if you’ve got it, flaunt it” or calls to weaponize beauty likewise fell on deaf ears for me.
 Instead, I see myself in “Who else is gonna put up with me this way?/I need you, I breathe you, I’ll never leave you.”
 Even if the man I was convinced I wasn’t good enough for, surely the only and last man to ever accept me, would be followed by another, equally ill-advised man, I was always utterly shocked that anyone could be with me.
 And if these men so charitably took me under their wing, I could deal with the cruelty and the insults.

 Lana is a perfect vector for self-reflection of a certain, sad sack type.
-Almost all of her songs are in first person: she is the star of this story.
+Almost all of her songs are in first person: she is the star of this show.
 She may be a doomed and destructive star, but at least she gets to tell her own story.
 Deep in the well of an abusive or co-dependent relationship, it’s always tempting to indulge in self-mythology.
 If I’m getting treated like shit, I might as well be suffering beautifully in a cloud of perfume with perfect red nails and willowy sundresses.
 Most articles on Lana bring up her obsession with noir aesthetics and old Hollywood, and it’s no coincidence that such defeatist lyrics would be paired with filmic images.
 Like myself and so many women who have loved the wrong men, the truth of these entanglements may be ugly.
 But I could cope by positioning my pain as the centerpiece of my imaginary biopic.
 I think again about Lana’s challenging, forward stare.
 There’s a certain twisted power in taking charge of your own ruin.

 Five years after Born to Die, there is finally a hint of that elusive contentment in Lust for Life.
 The new album isn’t from the perspective of someone who’s over their damage, but there’s markedly less in the way of co-dependence.
 The romances are still tinged with sadness and morbidity, like her love with Sean Lennon cut short by death or absence in “Tomorrow Never Came.”
 The title track, featuring The Weeknd, seems less a celebration of life than a freefall.
 They seem more honest, though, more down to earth.
 Many of the tracks have a sense of transparency and perhaps even a wry nod to her past recklessness, like the repetition of “could it be that I fell for another loser?”